swiru95/project_zuza/README.md

 # project_zuza
-Easy python script used to vote in sites provides cookies memorandum of voting - vulnerability
+Easy python script used to vote in which provide cookies memorandum of voting denial - vulnerability